The heat wave breaks: cooler Wednesday and much cooler Thursday

-Parts of the valley reached 90-degees today, but Portland and Vancouver managed to stay below 90-degrees for the first time since July 21.
+Parts of the valley reached 90-degrees today, but Portland airport topped out at 89°, Vancouver 88° and downtown Portland 87°.
+It's the first time since July 21 the airport did not hit 90°.
 Our heat wave ends at nine days.
 It’s the second longest stretch of consecutive 90-degree days in Portland’s history.

 Wednesday will still be warm.
 After morning clouds, highs will make the mid-80s in the afternoon sun.